 - • a document attesting that at least one of the company’s directors has a Swiss residency;

 - • the company’s documents that will be submitted with the Swiss authorities have to be translated and notarized in the official language of the canton in which the branch office is located.

 Some of the documents need to be translated into French, German or Italian.
 Our Swiss company incorporation specialists

 can help you legalize the documents and submit them with the relevant authorities.
 However, it is necessary to know that certain offices of the Commercial Register in Switzerland

 also accept official documents in English, but this can vary based on the language experience of the persons working in the respective institution.

-When starting a branch office in Switzerland, the representatives of the parent company must also provide additional documents.
+When starting a branch office in Switzerland in 2021, the representatives of the parent company must also provide additional documents.
 For instance, it is necessary to add to the application a certified document that shows the parent company’s share capital, but also the parent company’s auditors.